-The Company has a written agreement with each senior executive and Managing Director setting out the terms of their appointment.
+The Company has a written agreement with each senior executive and the Managing Director/Chief Executive Officer setting out the terms of their appointment.
 Non-executive directors appointed prior to 1 July 2014 are generally long serving directors who were appointed to the Board without written agreements.
-The Company has a written agreement with Mrs Page, Mr Bundey, Ms Stubbs and Mr Fitzgibbon setting out the terms of their appointment.
+The Company has a written agreement with Mrs Page, Mr Bundey, Ms Stubbs, Mr Fitzgibbon and Mr Barlow setting out the terms of their appointment.
 The Company will enter into a written agreement with each new director that is appointed to the Board after 1 July 2014 setting out the terms of their appointment.